How do I log into HEDSLive?

 In HEDSLive, how can I revise a previously submitted/certified report before the due date?

 - If you have submitted/certified a form and wish to make changes, you will have to contact us to open your form.
-To do this, you can submit a ticket from nysed.gov by clicking the “?
+To do this, please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket, please provide us with the name of your institution and what form you need opened.

 Can I still submit data after the due date?